ansible/ansible-kubernetes-modules/README.md

 The `kubectl` connection plugin requires the `kubectl` binary installed on the Ansible control node.
 The plugin is a wrapper around the `kubectl exec` command.
 The same is true for the `oc` connection plugin, where you'll need to have the `oc` binary available on the control node.

 The plugins also support several variables for connecting to the API.
 View the source to see the available parameters.
-Parameters are passed by setting the perscribed variables in the inventory file, or by setting any associated environment variables.
+Parameters are passed by setting the prescribed variables in the inventory file, or by setting any associated environment variables.

 ## Using lookup plugins

 Both `k8s` and `openshift` lookup plugins are available.
 They interact with the API directly, and do not rely on the CLI binaries.
-To use them, you'll need to the add the `lookup_plugins` directory from the role to the `lookup_plugins` setting in your `ansibe.cfg` file.
+To use them, you'll need to add the `lookup_plugins` directory from the role to the `lookup_plugins` setting in your `ansibe.cfg` file.
 For example:

 ```
 [defaults]